ysBach/SNU_AOpython/_sources/chaps/prerequisites/00-1_Softwares.md

 The installation may take some time.
 If you have nothing to do, read the next section while the installation is going on.

-* If I say **terminal**, please understand it as terminal of UNIX/macOS or Git Bash of Windows.
+* If I say **terminal**, please understand it as terminal on UNIX/macOS or Git Bash on Windows.

 <!-- ```{contents}
 ``` -->

 ---
-I will use these terms without explaining in detail thoughout the practical part of the lecture.
+I will use these terms without explaining them in detail throughout the practical part of the lecture.

 [**IRAF**](https://en.wikipedia.org/wiki/IRAF)
 : Image Reduction and Analysis Facility.
 Conventionally used by many astronomers to analyze CCD data.